HjalmarSnoep/bmi/README.md

 Article seems to be based loosely on original Korean research of (1692 men, 2334 women) aged 19 to 69 years.
 Subject is 18.. the <20 rule from other sources seems to render this irrelevant.
 Also Subject is 18.
 A subsequent study of 2014 is titled
 Age-specific association between body mass index and depression https://pubmed.ncbi.nlm.nih.gov/28974741/ it claims elderly are *less likely* to be depressed when underweight.. source 8 (2020) claims the opposit also in elderly but with a bigger spread and more subjects...
-One might (wrongly) conclude from this research skinny younger people are more likely to be depressed.. however source 8 specifically excludes under twenty. and states:  for young adults the estimates are statistically and economically insignificant.

 8) https://pubmed.ncbi.nlm.nih.gov/32603998/ 2020

 >   We find a large statistically significant effect of BMI on mental health for the elderly:
 >   a 5 kg/m2 increase in BMI (a difference equivalent to moving from overweight to obese)
 >   increases the probability of depression by 29 %.
 In contrast,
->   for young adults the (IV) estimates are statistically and economically insignificant.
+>   for young adults the (IV) estimates are *statistically and economically insignificant.*